Last updated: First published:

 Old and New Image Pseudos

-Introducing images for parts of the DOM allows you to display how the DOM looked even if it has changed or disappeared.
+Introducing pseudo-elements for parts of the DOM allows the View Transition API to display images of how the DOM looked even if it has changed or disappeared.

 Each element in the old DOM with a view-transition-name: someName